K-means for Evolving Data Streams: Experiments

-\paragraph{Hyperparameters.} A key parameter is the forget parameter $\rho$, since the surrogate function directly depends on this parameter.
-Theorem \ref{thm:surrogate} shows that the surrogate differs from the real S$K$M error with $\rho^T\cdot\epsilon$, but the confidence interval grows as $\rho$ decreases, hence findind a proper balance is necessary.
-Assuming that a difference of $0.01$ is negligible, we can find the $\rho$ value by solving the equality $\epsilon\cdot\rho^{\tau/m}=0.01$, where $\tau$ is our prior knowledge about the (average) number of batches in which a concept is stable and $m$ represents the fraction of the period in which the difference becomes negligible.
-Intuitively, $m$ determines how fast the term $\rho^T\cdot\epsilon$ shrinks relative to the period of when a drifts happens $\tau$.
+\paragraph{Hyperparameters} A key parameter is the forget parameter $\rho$, since the approximated function directly depends on this parameter.
+Theorem \ref{thm:surrogate} shows that the surrogate differs from the real S$K$M error with $\rho^T\varepsilon$, but the confidence interval grows as $\rho$ decreases, hence a proper balance is necessary.
+Assuming that a difference of $0.01$ is negligible, we can determine the $\rho$ value by solving the equality $\varepsilon\cdot\rho^{\tau/m}=0.01$, where $\tau$ is our prior knowledge about the (average) number of batches in which a concept is stable and $m$ represents the fraction of the period in which we want the difference to become negligible.
+Intuitively, $m$ determines how fast the term $\rho^T\cdot\varepsilon$ shrinks relative to the period of when a drifts happens, $\tau$.
 The magnitude of the concept drift and the number of clusters can affect how fast each algorithm adapts.
-For this reason, when generating streaming data, we use the next set of values for the parameters $\epsilon$ and $K$: $\epsilon \in \{0.5,1,2\}$, $K \in \{5,10,25\}$.
-Note that for each value of $\epsilon$ and $m$ we set a different value of $\rho$ (see Table \ref{tab:rho} in \supl).
+For this reason, when generating streaming data, we use the next set of values for the parameters $\varepsilon$ and $K$: $\varepsilon \in \{0.5,1,2\}$, $K \in \{5,10,25\}$.
+Note that for each value of $\varepsilon$ and $m$, we set a different value of $\rho$.
 In this paper, we show results for $m=2$, for the sake of brevity.
 For $m=2$, the values of $\rho$ depended on $\varepsilon$, which were $\rho\in\{0.457,0.398,0.347\}$ in the order of $\varepsilon$ given before.